nishant7379/tax_calc_tool/README.md

 ### TAX CALCULATOR WEBSITE

 This website allows users to calculate their tax based on their income, age, and deductions.
+It is a fully Responsive website.
 The tax calculation follows a specific formula detailed below.

 #### Tax Calculation Formula: